A Mushroom Cream Sauce

 Mushroom Capital of the World

-The booth where I buy my mushrooms typically offer hen o’ the woods, oyster, shiitake, cremini and portobello mushrooms.
+The booth where I buy my mushrooms typically offers hen o’ the woods, oyster, shiitake, cremini, and portobello mushrooms.
 They sell them in pairs so this week I picked up a couple of containers of oyster and shiitake for my wild mushroom sauce.

-I used some pancetta that is basically an Italian form of bacon to give an additional layer of flavor, but if you wanted this to be vegetarian, you can leave it out.
-I made a big batch of this sauce for 8 people — the ingredients below are for 4 to 6 people but it really depends on how you are serving it.
+I used some pancetta which is an Italian form of bacon to give an additional layer of flavor, but if you wanted this to be vegetarian, you can leave it out.
+I made a big batch of this sauce for 8 people — the ingredients below are for 4 to 6 people but it depends on how you are serving it.

 We served it as a side dish and not the main course so the portions were smaller.